wiredhikari/prefix_on_riscv/docs/porting.md

 ## Pushing work into the Portage tree
 So to use
 ### Create the profiles
+The first profile was just a 'make it work' solution.
+Now a much more complete one must be created:
-- profiles/prefix - Add initial profile here
+- profiles/prefix - Add initial profile in this directory

+After the profile is committed, update the following files in the profiles/ subdir:
-- profiles/arch.list - Add prefix keyword here
+- arch.list - Add prefix keyword here
-- profiles/profiles.desc - Declare the profile status in profiles.desc as exp
+- profiles.desc - Declare the profile status in profiles.desc as exp
+Declare the profile in profiles.desc as exp for now.

 ### Add Symlink
 After creating a profile, add the symlink to the new profile in bootstrap-prefix.sh script.